 Always offer your right hand for a handshake, unless there’s an obvious reason why you need to use your left, e.g. if either party’s right hand is injured.
 Also, if your palm is damp, pat it down as discreetly as possible because no one wants to grab a sweaty palm.

 5. Glad to be here?

 A handshake indicates that we want to interact with the other person and our whole approach should give the same message.
 Take your left hand out of your pocket, maintain eye contact and smile, if appropriate.
 Introduce yourself, if this is the first time you’re meeting someone, or greet them by their name.

 Your fingers should grip the other person’s palm and your handshake should be firm but not bone-crushing.
 In a business or political context, this entire ritual takes on a symbolic meaning so, unless you want to appear intimidating, don’t use your left hand to “cup” the handshake or pat the person’s shoulder.

 7. When in Rome

-If you read our blog regularly, you know that we always advise to think about cultural context.
+If you read our blog regularly, you know we always advise to think about cultural context.
 In Japan people may bow rather than shake hands and in the Arab world you should only initiate handshakes with people of your own gender.
-Although there may be more tolerance towards foreigners, a gentleman who finds himself in a different part of the world will make an effort to respect the social norms.
+Although there may be some tolerance towards foreigners, a gentleman who finds himself in a different part of the world will make an effort to respect the social norms.